Immeuble Molitor: Facades

 This building is probably the most traditional of Le Corbusier's mature works.
 The design was constrained by the narrow (12 m) and deep (24 m) configuration of the site and by strict zoning codes, which specified the parapet height, conformance to the existing street wall, and even the placement of the balconies and bay windows.
 Nevertheless, the architect's inventiveness is evident in the all-glass facades.
 Identical on both elevations, they were inspired by Pierre Chareau and Bernard Bijvoet's Maison de Verre, but Le Corbusier departed from Chareau's glass-brick-only prototype by the addition of transparent openings.
 Externally the facades offer a contrast between solid glass bricks and transparent windows, but internally the apartments are flooded with light across the entire wall.

 Le Corbusier's apartment and atelier

 The apartment that Le Corbusier built for his personal use on the top two floors extends over 240 m2.
 It is reached by stairs from the sixth floor, the last level served by the elevator.
-Rooms are arranged so as to eliminate corridors and minimize the number of doors.
+Rooms are arranged to eliminate corridors and minimize the number of doors.
 The seventh floor contains the entrance, living room, kitchen, and atelier.
 The eighth floor contains a guest room and access to the roof garden.
 Walls are painted in pure primary colors.
 The atelier that Le Corbusier used for his painting has a wall of stone and exposed rough brick that contrasts with the modern concrete and glass materials.
 Furnishings were designed by Le Corbusier's associate Charlotte Perriand.